-The ideal time to have a 3D/4D ultrasound scan is between 26 and 30 weeks of pregnancy as the baby sking is better devoloped to see the face.
+The ideal time to have a 3D/4D ultrasound scan is between 26 and 30 weeks of pregnancy as the baby skin is better developed to see the face.

 This 4D ultrasound scan includes:

-5x b/w 3D images in mounted frame
+5x b/w 3D images in a mounted frame

-- Growth report, includes estimated weight of baby at current gestation
+Growth report includes the estimated weight of the baby at current gestation

-- Wellbeing assessment includes position of baby and placental position
+Wellbeing assessment includes the position of the baby and placental position

-No preparation for this scan is neccesary but we reommend that during the week before your 4D scan, you drink a couple of extra glasses of water each day.
-This will help you to be hydrated, and assures that there is sufficient amniotic fluid around your baby which helps with the 4D scan.
+No preparation for this scan is necessary, but we recommend that during the week before your 4D scan, you drink a couple of extra glasses of water each day.
+This will help you to be hydrated and assures that there is sufficient amniotic fluid around your baby which helps with the 4D scan.
 A full bladder is not required.

-From experiences we know that sometimes chocolates, sweets, fresh orange or even fizzy drinks can help when trying to stimulate your baby to move, so feel free to bring some along to your appointment in case the baby is having a nap.
-Caffeine is not recommend before your 4D scan.
+From experiences, we know that sometimes chocolates, sweets, fresh orange or even fizzy drinks can help when trying to stimulate your baby to move, so feel free to bring some along to your appointment in case the baby is having a nap.
+Caffeine is not recommended before your 4D scan.

 The Pregnancy Ultrasound Scan

-Pregnancy or baby ultrasound scans are very common part of prenatal care.
-This is because ultrasound scans are completely painless, have no known side effects on mothers or babies, and can be carried out at any stage of pregnancy: in early pregnancy, ultrasound is being used to confirm the baby's heartbeat and exclude any early stage abnormalities; later in pregnancy ultrasound is being used to evaluate the baby's oveall health.
+Pregnancy or baby ultrasound scans are a very common part of prenatal care.
+This is because ultrasound scans are completely painless, have no known side effects on mothers or babies, and can be carried out at any stage of pregnancy: in early pregnancy, ultrasound is being used to confirm the baby's heartbeat and exclude any early-stage abnormalities; later in pregnancy ultrasound is being used to evaluate the baby's overall health.